 The binding cream

-Also called the custard mixture or egg mixture, is the glue that makes it all come together, that binds the filling ingredients.
+Also called the custard mixture or egg mixture, it's the glue that makes it all come together, that binds the filling ingredients.

 The leek mushroom mixture